-The Latest: Activists call for release of Seattle 'dreamer'
+The Latest: Governor concerned about arrest of 'dreamer'

-SEATTLE (AP) — The Latest on the case of a man brought to the U.S. illegally as a child but was protected from deportation by former President Barack Obama's administration who has been taken into custody in the Seattle area. (all times local):
+SEATTLE (AP) — The Latest on the case of a Seattle area man taken into custody who brought to the U.S. illegally as a child but protected from deportation by former President Barack Obama's administration. (all times local):

 10:30 a.m.